 \textit{Discussion.---} In this work, we have investigated the relaxation of an NV center placed above a 2D superconductor using the $s$-wave BCS theory of superconductivity.
-This theory captures the observed enhancement of the NV relaxation rate as the material becomes superconducting.
-This is in contrast to the standard two-fluid model~\cite{Dolgirev_2022,curtis2024probingberezinskiikosterlitzthoulessvortexunbinding}, that predicts only a suppression of noise below the superconducting critical temperature. \spk{The main difference in the two-fluid model is that the normal-fluid particles have a non-singular density of states, while the BCS quasiparticles have the singular density of states.
+This theory captures the observed coherence peak as the material becomes superconducting.
+This is in contrast to the standard two-fluid model~\cite{Dolgirev_2022,curtis2024probingberezinskiikosterlitzthoulessvortexunbinding}, that predicts a suppression of noise below the superconducting critical temperature. \spk{The main difference in the two-fluid model is that the normal-fluid particles have a non-singular density of states, while the BCS quasiparticles have the singular density of states.
 For an NV close to the sample, $d< \xi_0$, the magnetic noise is strongly sensitive to this singularity.
 While for $d\gg \xi_0$, the NV is only sensitive to quasiparticles away from the singularity, and the normal-fluid phenomenology is recovered. }

 Similar to prior works~\cite{zhangFlavorsMagneticNoise2022}, we estimate that current noise, rather than spin noise, is the dominant contribution to the magnetic-field fluctuations probed by the NV.
 In the SM, we argue that the magnetic field produced by current noise is large in $(k_F/q)^2$ relative to the field produced by spin noise.
 Thus, spin noise will be relevant only for materials with small Fermi surfaces.
-In such cases, we still expect the subcritical enhancement in noise as the material becomes superconducting.
+In such cases, we still expect an enhancement in noise as the material becomes superconducting.
 This is because both spin and current operators have finite matrix elements for energies at the band gap where the density of states is singular.
 In the supplemental~\cite{supplement}, we show any operator that is odd under time-reversal symmetry will be similarly sensitive.
 In contrast, operators that are even under time reversal will not be sensitive and not show the subcritical enhancement.
-This distinction, previously~\cite{tinkhamIntroductionSuperconductivity1996} labeled ''type I''~(even) and ''type II''~(odd), is why charge-density fluctuations are suppressed but current fluctuations are enhanced just below the critical temperature.
+This distinction, previously~\cite{tinkhamIntroductionSuperconductivity1996} labeled ``type I''~(even) and ``type II''~(odd), is why charge-density fluctuations are suppressed, while current fluctuations are enhanced, just below the critical temperature.